pitosalas/cleancont/output/2022-07-17-What-Should-You-Do-with-Your-Life-Directions-and-Advice---Alexey-Guzey.md

 ---
 title: "What Should You Do with Your Life?
 Directions and Advice – Alexey Guzey"
-subtitle: "[ What Should You Do with Your Life?
-Directions and Advice - Alexey Guzey](<"
+subtitle: "What Should You Do with Your Life?
+Directions and Advice - Alexey Guzey"
 category: "uncategorized"
 tags: []
 date: "2022-07-17"